Downtown Palo Alto

 The Cardinal Hotel: The combination of a prime location, accessible pricing, authentic 1920s design, and a remarkably friendly staff makes this feel "just right."
-Location: 235 Hamilton Ave, Palo Alto, CA 94301
+Note: This is not a luxury hotel.
+Location: 235 Hamilton Ave, Palo Alto, CA 94301.

-Graduate by Hilton: Formerly the Hotel President, this restored landmark feels polished and nostalgic.
-The rooftop bar, President’s Terrace, offers great views of the city.
-Location: 488 University Avenue, Palo Alto, CA 94301
+Graduate by Hilton: Formerly the Hotel President, this beautifully restored landmark is a favorite for Downtown Palo Alto visitors seeking a polished, nostalgic stay.
+Its rooftop bar, President’s Terrace, offers standout city views and an easy walk to dining, shopping, and Stanford-bound transit.
+Location: 488 University Avenue, Palo Alto, CA 94301.

 Restaurant Recommendations